AshkanArabim/persian-word-extractor/README.md

 5. Results will be written to 'output.txt' in root directory.

 **Feel free to tweak the code to suit your needs.**

+## How did I use it?
+I ran this script on a large body of Persian text to extract words for contribution to (https://monkeytype.com)[Monkeytype].
+I added the "Persian 1k" & "Persian 5k" tests.
+My first open-source contribution!!